I am a Senior Year Software Development student at the University of Utah. My

 the next natural step was to add leaderboards and multiplayer.
 The leaderboard database API

-but have since been taken down.
+was implemented in Rust with Rocket but have since been taken down.
 Multiplayer was

 never finished.
 I subsequently practiced developing multiplayer with an FPS shooter, also in Godot,